roisagiv/roisagiv.github.io/source/_posts/2014-01-04-testing-a-fragment-using-instrumentation.markdown

 ---
 Fragments are core component in Android, but somehow the Android SDK does not provide out of the box way to test them.
-Activities, ContentProviders, Services has thier corresponding class (ActivityInstrumentationTestCase2, ProviderTestCase2 and ServiceTestCase), but where is my FragmentTestCase?
+Activities, ContentProviders, Services has their corresponding class (ActivityInstrumentationTestCase2, ProviderTestCase2 and ServiceTestCase), but where is my FragmentTestCase?

 One trick I use is an empty Activity class just to contain the Fragment I want to test, and use ActivityInstrumentationTestCase2 to contain my tests.